Sunscreen: Mercosur

-MERCOSUR is an international group consisting of Argentina, Brazil, Paraguay, and Uruguay.
+Mercosur is an international group consisting of Argentina, Brazil, Paraguay, and Uruguay.
 Regulation of sunscreen as a cosmetic product began in 2012, and is similar in structure to the European regulations.
-Sunscreens must meet specific standards inclusing water resistance, sun protection factor, and a UVA/UVB ratio of 1/3.
+Sunscreens must meet specific standards including water resistance, sun protection factor, and a UVA/UVB ratio of 1/3.
 The list of approved sunscreen ingredients is greater than in Europe or the US.